L-theory of $C^*$-algebras: Preliminaries

 so we may also view the above definition as describing K-theory of possibly non-separable algebras.
 In \cite{BEL} this was formalised by considering the ind-completion of $\KK$ and again considering the functor corepresented by $\R$.

 This definition, however, does not give all structure that topological K-theory has: For instance, it is a purely formal consequence of the definitions that K-theory sends certain short exact sequences (e.g.\ where the surjection is a Schochet fibration or admits a cpc split) to fibre sequences, but it is not a priori clear that it sends all short exact sequences of $C^*$-algebras to fibre sequences.
-However, this is known to be true, see e.g.\ \cite[Theorem 1.14 for $X=\ast$]{BEL} for a list of further properties of the K-theory functor. \end{Rmk}
+However, this is known to be true, e.g. as a special case of \ \cite[Theorem {1.15}]{BEL} (for $X=\ast$ in the notation of loc. cit.). \end{Rmk}